 Did you know that millions of veterans and their families are eligible for Veterans Benefits but do not receive them?
 Why?
 Many reasons, including confusion about what benefits are available, who is eligible for them, and the complicated application and approval process.

-At the NJ Elder Law Center, we are committed to helping veterans and their families—our nation’s greatest heroes—get all of the benefits to which they are entitled.
+At the Elder Law Department at Mandelbaum Salsburg, we are committed to helping veterans and their families—our nation’s greatest heroes—get all of the benefits to which they are entitled.
 These may include:

 - Disability Compensation